oibrahi1/Fine-Tuning-LLaVA-NEXT/README.md

 # LLaVa-NeXT for X-ray Radiology Report Generation

-This repository contains the implementation and evaluation of the **LLaVa-NeXT** model for generating structured reports from medical X-ray images.
-The model has been adapted to process multiple images per patient and fine-tuned for specific anatomical regions in radiology reports.
+This repository contains the implementation and evaluation of the **LLaVA-NeXT** model for generating structured reports from medical X-ray images.
+We used **llava-hf/llava-v1.6-mistral-7b-hf** from Hugging Face in the fine-tuning process.
+The model has been adapted to process multiple images per patient and has been fine-tuned for specific anatomical regions in radiology reports.

 # setup